Legislation Status Report

 In the House - Withdrawn by Sponsor (2/17)

-HB 548 (SB 325)Land Use - Permitting - Development Rights (Maryland Housing Certainty Act)
+HB 548 (SB 325)LinkLand Use - Permitting - Development Rights (Maryland Housing Certainty Act)

 Behler